meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-07-formalizing-javascript-data-types-comparisons-and-conditionals/javascript-fundamentals-data-types.md

 TypeError: no implicit conversion of FixNum into String
 ```

-This seems pretty reasonable: I don't know how to make the `Integer`, `1138`, a `String` without being directly told that you want it to be a `String` (same as Python's rule).
+That seems pretty reasonable: I don't know how to make the `Integer`, `1138`, a `String` without being directly told that you want it to be a `String` (same as Python's rule).

 That seems like a good baseline.
 However, JavaScript is a little _too_ nice when handling conflicting data types. **No matter what weird combination of types you give it, JavaScript won't throw an error and will return _something_ (though that _something_ might make no sense at all).**